david-prv/atropos-instrumentation/README.md

 If you don't exactly know the location or if there could be potentially multiple occurrences, you can just put the function name as array item.

+To reduce false-positive reports from the fuzzer's crash detection, we introduced a second variable `$ignoredCallers`, which can be used to provide details about the target CMS' internals.
+Sometimes, tainted values are propagated to annotated sinks but in intended scenarios.
+The assumption here is, that official internal functions do not suffer from typical security-relevant mistakes using the WordPress APIs.
+Examples are given in the `WordPressSinkVisitor` class.
+You may add function names and/or whole classes (i.e. files) to that list of ignored callers.
+Everytime, the fuzzer detects a tainted value flowing into a sink originating from any of these sources, the event will be ignored an no false-positive is generated.

 ```php
 // example sinks for WordPress
 $functions = [